krobelus/rate-experiments/thesis.md

 is watched on $\overline{y}$, which assigns unit $z$ and causes no further propagation.
 Clause $xy$ is never visited during propagation.

-\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL) [@DBLP:series/faia/SilvaLM09] which is based on the following principle: whenever some clause in the formula is falsified with respect to the trail, the current set of assumptions makes the formula unsatisfiable.
-Therefore a subset of the assumptions is undone and a *conflict clause* is learned --- it is added to the formula to prevent the solver from revisiting those wrong assumptions.
+\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL) [@DBLP:series/faia/SilvaLM09] which is based on the following
+principle: whenever the formula plus assumptions is UP-unsatisfiable, a subset of the assumptions is undone and a *conflict clause* is learned --- it is added to the formula to prevent the solver from revisiting those wrong assumptions.
 As the number of clauses increases, so does memory usage, and the time spent on unit propagation.
 Because of this, learned clauses are regularly deleted from the formula in a satisfiability-preserving way if they are not considered useful.

 2.2 Proofs of SAT Solvers' Unsatisfiability Results
 ---------------------------------------------------